Student Engagement & Wellness

 • Students who have not been charged the Clinical Fee may elect to pay the clinical fee to access medical services.
 To do so, please contact Student Health and Counseling at 215-746-3535 or Insurance Compliance at 215-746-4200 to request and submit required information to opt-in to paying the fee.
 The Clinical Fee will be charged to your student account.

 The SUPER Program (Substance Use, Prevention, Education, and Recovery) oversees critical areas of health and wellness that can challenge the academic success of Penn students.
-The office comprises alcohol policy initiatives, violence prevention, data collection, strategic project management, and (in a collaboration with Student Intervention Services) proactive crisis management.
+The office comprises alcohol policy initiatives, violence prevention, data collection, strategic project management, and (in collaboration with Student Intervention Services) proactive crisis management.

 Reach-A-Peer Help Line is an anonymous peer-support service founded and run by Penn student volunteers.
 The phone number is 215-573-2RAP (2727).